devsecopsgirl/internship-appsecco/docs/dast-tools.md

 ### Jenkins Integration

 Now I will integrate baseline-scan as part of SuiteCRM in the Jenkins-pipeline.
-I created a separate pipeline for DAST tools as the scan might become too long after combining both SAST and DAST scan.
-So in this pipeline we have to follow the steps of fetching the code, building the pipeline, deploying the pipeline and then at last DAST scan tools.
+I created a separate pipeline for DAST tools as the scan might become too long after combining both SAST and DAST scans.
+So in this pipeline, we have to follow the steps of fetching the code, building the pipeline, deploying the pipeline, and then at last DAST scan tools.

-* Starting with the first stage that is fetching the code of SuiteCRM from the github repository.
+* Starting with the first stage that is fetching the code of SuiteCRM from the GitHub repository.
 ```
 stages {
         stage('git') {